cmutagorama/user-recommendation/README.md

 # User recommendation API

-When you follow someone on Twitter, Facebook or Instagram, they may recommend you to follow some accounts based on who you follow or is following you.
+When you follow someone on Twitter, Facebook or Instagram, they may recommend you to follow some of their followers or followings.
 This web service implements a similar functionality based on a sample twitter dataset collected.

 > Prior to running this API, make sure to load the raw dataset in a postgres database by running this [ETL](https://github.com/cmutagorama/etl-java).